In a few words

 Big news: FIFEQ-MTL is celebrating its 17 years !
 17 years of cinema, anthropology, passionate encounters and debates.
 And we’re not done yet!

-We have the great pleasure of inviting you to our 2020 edition, which will take place from May 8 to 16, 2020.
+We have the great pleasure of inviting you to our 2020-2021 edition.
 This year, we will occupy high places of Montreal’s cultural scene: the Cinéma Moderne, the Cinémathèque québécoise, McCord Museum, the Dazibao Gallery, as well as Concordia and McGill University.

 Faithful to our history, we will be offering an original and bold lineup consisting of around 40 films from all around the world, including Quebec and Indigenous productions.
 Our purpose, once more, is to push back the limits of the ethnographic film, to expend the framework of classical anthropology, to give space to works dealing with daily life, with intimacy and proximity, and to shed new light on contemporary issues.